lfigueras/GWeather/README.md

 -Weather history should display per user basis

 Code Maintainability
--Refactor and simplify complex logic
+-Consistency in the structure using MVVM(Repository and ViewModels for AuthScreen and RegistrationScreen is missing) -Refactor and simplify complex logic
 -Move hardcoded values to appropriate resources
 -Add meaningful comments and follow best practices for long-term scalability